Thomas A. Drake: NSA own inquiry and acknowledgement

 By 2003, the NSA Inspector General (IG) had declared Trailblazer an expensive failure.
 It cost more than 1 billion dollars.

-In 2004, the DoD IG produced a final report of its investigation that had been prompted by Roark & the others in 2002.
+In 2004, the DoD IG produced a final report of its investigation that had been prompted by Roark and the others in 2002.
 The report basically agreed with their assertions and found very serious flaws at NSA.
 For a time, the NSA was even banned from starting projects over a certain size, for fear it would waste the money.
 However, there were no plans to release this DoD IG report to the public at the time.

 Eventual whistleblowing

 In a 2011 New Yorker article, journalist Jane Mayer wrote that Drake felt the NSA was committing serious crimes against the American people, on a level worse than what President Nixon had done in the 1970s.
 Drake reviewed the laws regarding disclosure of information, and decided that if he revealed unclassified information to a reporter, then the worst thing that would happen to him was probably that he would be fired.

 In November 2005, Drake contacted Siobhan Gorman of The Baltimore Sun newspaper, sending her emails through Hushmail and discussing various topics.
 He claims that he was very careful not to give her sensitive or classified information; it was one of the basic ground rules he set out at the beginning of their communication.
 This communication occurred around 2006.
 Gorman wrote several articles about waste, fraud, and abuse at the NSA, including articles on Trailblazer.
 She received an award from the Society of Professional Journalists for her series exposing government wrongdoing.
 Judge Richard Bennett later ruled that "there is no evidence that Reporter A relied upon any allegedly classified information found in Mr. Drake's house in her articles".